fuzzylogicxx/fuzzylogic/posts/adapting-stimulus-usage-for-better-progressive-enhancement.md

 The idea is that user interface elements which depend on JavaScript (such as buttons) should be rendered _on the client-side_, i.e. with JavaScript.

 In the context of a progressive enhancement mindset, this makes perfect sense.
 Our _minimum viable experience_ should work without JavaScript due to the [fragility of a JavaScript-dependent approach](https://kryogenix.org/code/browser/everyonehasjs.html) so should not include script-triggering buttons which might not work.
-It then follows that if we add JavaScript-based interactivity as an enhancement then that layer should also be responsible for rendering the `button`s that trigger the interactivity.
+The JavaScript which applies the enhancements should not only listen for and act upon button events, but should also be responsible for actually rendering the button.

 This is how I used to build JavaScript interactions as standard, however sadly due to time constraints and framework conventions I don’t always follow this best practice on all projects.